alexpetros/copy-this-code/README.md

 If you copy one of these files and then I learn I was wrong about something, you have inherited that mistake and the need to correct it, as my update will not save you.
-On the other hand, the process of reading and copying code forces you to accept responsibility for it in a way that importing a library does not; you're already better equipped to fill the gaps than if you'd simply taken my word for it, as a publisher on the Node Package Manager repository, that I know what I'm doing.
+On the other hand, the process of reading and copying code forces you to accept responsibility for it in a way that importing a library does not; you're better equipped to fill the gaps than if you'd simply taken my word for it that I, as a publisher on the Node Package Manager repository, know what I'm doing.

 I will probably share links to this repo with people, but it's not intended to be a definitive archive of anything at this point.
 Use at your own risk.